rach7777/monax-may/content/blog/2016/2016-03-02-eris-and-tendermint.md

 {{ page.date | date: "%Y" | append:'/marmots-and-mint.jpg' | img }}

-Eris Industries' relationship with Tendermint started shortly after we released our Alpha product in December of 2014 (thelonious/decerver), where we'd forked Ethereum, ripped the guts out of its consensus and replaced it with a bunch of smart contracts in order to create Eris:DB's predecessor - a design that was, the first (and for about six months, the only) permissioned blockchain in existence.
+Monax Industries' relationship with Tendermint started shortly after we released our Alpha product in December of 2014 (thelonious/decerver), where we'd forked Ethereum, ripped the guts out of its consensus and replaced it with a bunch of smart contracts in order to create Eris:DB's predecessor - a design that was, the first (and for about six months, the only) permissioned blockchain in existence.
 Those of you who have been following the company for some time will remember we initially called it "Thelonious."

 But a fork of an existing proof-of-work design was not going to cut it for us.
 So Ethan went searching for an alternative and about two months later, he stumbled on Tendermint.

 *"Byzantine Fault Tolerant consensus.
 With Proof-of-Stake."*

 "Awesome," thought Ethan.
-Shortly thereafter Eris Industries and Tendermint began collaborating on the Tendermint codebase and, over the next few months, [eris:db](https://erisindustries.com/components/erisdb/) was born.
+Shortly thereafter Monax Industries and Tendermint began collaborating on the Tendermint codebase and, over the next few months, [eris:db](https://erisindustries.com/components/erisdb/) was born.

 ### Towards modularity